Downtown Nashville explosion knocks communications offline

 Buck McCoy, who lives near the area, posted videos on Facebook that show water pouring down the ceiling of his home.
 Alarms blare in the background along with cries of people in distress.
 A fire is visible in the street outside.

-McCoy said he heard gunfire 15 minutes before the explosion rocked his building.
-The said cars in the street were on fire and trees were blown apart.
+McCoy said he heard gunfire 15 minutes before the explosion rocked his building, set cars in the street on fire and blew trees apart.

 “All my windows, every single one of them got blown into the next room.
 If I had been standing there it would have been horrible,” he said.